AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 ##Cherry-picking

 Git doesn't use integers as revisions, rather it uses a SHA1 hash.
 If you'd like to get a single commit from another branch and drop it onto another branch, you can perform a `cherry-pick`.
-You will need to run the following command:
+You will need to run the following command from the branch you wish to pull the commit into:

 `git cherry-pick <the SHA1 hash of the commit>`